 A trimmer harness does most of the heavy lifting, taking the weight off of your body and providing a nice buffer zone between you and all those vibrations.

-Of course, there’s a lot of different products out there, so choosing the best string trimmer harness can be a challenge.
+Of course, there are a lot of different products out there, so choosing the best string trimmer harness can be a challenge.

 This string trimmer harness is one of the best options when it comes to support for your body.

-That’s mostly thanks to the adjustable body-shaped backplate it has to provide back support, but it also comes with flexible shoulder straps for weight distribution and the hip pad for shock absorption.
+That’s mostly thanks to the adjustable body-shaped backplate it has to provide back support, but it also comes with flexible shoulder straps for weight distribution and a hip pad for shock absorption.